• Home

 Funding:

-AIR Trust receives no money from the government and has no paid staff.
-We rely on koha from individuals and organizations who understand and support the kaupapa of the Trust.
+government and has no paid staff.
+We rely on koha from individuals and

 AIR Trust sources funds that are used for raising awareness about the rights of Indigenous peoples within Aotearoa/New Zealand.
 Activities funded to date include: occasional meetings to update Maori on international developments and producing a DVD for Maori on the UN system.